Seenkao/New-ZenGL/README.md

 ***
 Communication: M12Mirrel@yandex.ru
-You can also contact me on the Lazarus forums <s>or [ZenGL](http://zengl.org/forum/)</s> (sorry, this forum is not available to me at the moment) and express your wishes and shortcomings.
+You can also contact me on the Lazarus forums and express your wishes and shortcomings.

 You can support through Sberbank:
 2202200951985520